 Finn + Emma makes insanely stylish baby play mats (and products) that you won’t mind having take over your house, with a distinctive boho look to them.

-Their round play mats are larger than a lot of others on this list – 44″ x 44″ – and have a thick, padded bumper around the entire, making it a great choice for a few ages and stages:
+Their round play mats are larger than a lot of others on this list – 44″ x 44″ – and have a super thick, padded bumper around the entire perimeter.
+When I measured my Finn + Emma mat, I found the bumper stands was about 6.5″ tall, which is a ton of padding for a wobbly little one who tumbles over now and again.

 Finn + Emma uses GOTS certified fabrics and yarns, and the products are flame retardant free.
 As with the Wee Gallery, Finchandfolk, and Pehr mats, the outer part is organic cotton (cover and fringe) and the inner parts are 100% Polyester.
 It’s a machine washable cover for easy cleanups, and there are handles on the sides for moving it around your house.